Occam's razor: Probability theory and statistics

 Marcus Hutter's universal artificial intelligence builds upon Solomonoff's mathematical formalization of the razor to calculate the expected value of an action.

 There are various papers in scholarly journals deriving formal versions of Occam's razor from probability theory, applying it in statistical inference, and using it to come up with criteria for penalizing complexity in statistical inference.
 Papers have suggested a connection between Occam's razor and Kolmogorov complexity.

 One of the problems with the original formulation of the razor is that it only applies to models with the same explanatory power (i.e., it only tells us to prefer the simplest of equally good models).
-A more general form of the razor can be derived from Bayesian model comparison, which is based on Bayes factors and can be used to compare models that don't fit the observations equally well.
+A more general form of the razor can be derived from Bayesian model comparison, which is based on Bayes factors and can be used to compare models that do not fit the observations equally well.
 These methods can sometimes optimally balance the complexity and power of a model.
 Generally, the exact Occam factor is intractable, but approximations such as Akaike information criterion, Bayesian information criterion, Variational Bayesian methods, false discovery rate, and Laplace's method are used.
 Many artificial intelligence researchers are now employing such techniques, for instance through work on Occam Learning or more generally on the Free energy principle.

 Statistical versions of Occam's razor have a more rigorous formulation than what philosophical discussions produce.
 In particular, they must have a specific definition of the term simplicity, and that definition can vary.
 For example, in the Kolmogorov–Chaitin minimum description length approach, the subject must pick a Turing machine whose operations describe the basic operations believed to represent "simplicity" by the subject.
 However, one could always choose a Turing machine with a simple operation that happened to construct one's entire theory and would hence score highly under the razor.
 This has led to two opposing camps: one that believes Occam's razor is objective, and one that believes it is subjective.